Psychology/Neuroscience Experiments

 Sound playback and recording built on Psychtoolbox's high-precision PortAudio functions.

 Staircase any property of any object using staircase objects (fixed step, QUEST, etc.).
-Set staircase parameters, interleave multiple staircases, exclude trials from staircases, etc.

-Test any experiment by running it in auto-response mode to simulate a subject run unattended.
+Test any experiment by running it in auto response mode to simulate a subject run unattended.

 Quit and save an experiment run and resume it later to split it across multiple sessions.